 I adore toasted coconut biscotti.
-It is a must-have Christmas cookie in my house.
-The trouble I have with making biscotti is dealing with a sticky dough that has to be shaped into loaves.
+It is a must-have Christmas cookie.
+The trouble with making biscotti is dealing with a sticky dough that has to be shaped into loaves.
 I don’t know about you, but my loaves always turn out wonky and a bit uneven.
 So, when I saw that USA Pan created a biscotti pan I was all in.
 In fact, I bought two of them.

-Not finding a recipe on the new pan insert I quickly turned to their web site looking for clarity on how to best translate the traditional molded loaf on a sheet pan to one fitted in a pan with sides.
+However, not finding a recipe on the new pan insert I quickly turned to their web site looking for clarity on how to best translate the traditional molded loaf to one fitted in a biscotti pan.
 I was out of luck.
-I did not find a single biscotti recipe on the web site, but not to be deterred, I put my brave face on, crossed my spatulas for luck and started experimenting.
+I did not find a single biscotti recipe on the web site.
+Not to be deterred, I put my brave face on, crossed my spatulas for luck and started experimenting.

 My recipe is adapted from one of my favorite cookie books written by an old home town friend, Maria Bruscino Sanchez.
 Maria owns an amazing bakery in Waterbury, CT.
 Her book is called Sweet Maria’s Italian Cookie Tray.
 Maria’s recipe for coconut biscotti is formed into 3 separate loaves on parchment lined baking sheets.
 With my new pan I can easily spread all the batter into 1 even loaf.
 No sticky mess is a real bonus.
 I bump up the flavor of the dough adding coconut extract and some extra salt.